angel-mora/web-static-lephucr/content/chatgpt_history/cloudflare-dns-setup-tips.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  I have a vercel application that points to a cloudflare dns.
+It works under www but not through the dns.
+1) What is that proxy option in cloudlfare dns?
+2)  How can I set the domain without www to work properly?"
 draft: false
 ---

 # Cloudflare DNS Setup Tips

-## ✅ TODOs

-## 📌 Summary
-I have a vercel application that points to a cloudflare dns.
-It works under www but not through the dns.
-1) What is that proxy option in cloudlfare dns?
-2)  How can I set the domain without www to work properly?

 ## 🧠 Full Chat

+🙋 **You:**

 I have a vercel application that points to a cloudflare dns.
 It works under www but not through the dns.
 1) What is that proxy option in cloudlfare dns?
 2)  How can I set the domain without www to work properly?

+---

+🤖 **Assistant:**

 Alright, let's break this down step by step: